About Baltimore City Community College

 - Respond to calls for assistance and emergency service and take appropriate supervisory action

-- Conduct the investigation of supervisor complains and incidents involving public safety personnel
+- Conduct the investigation of supervisor complaints and incidents involving public safety personnel

 - Assist the Director and Deputy Director in the management and maintenance of the department’s equipment